Chintzy-genusdavallia252/degen-emperor-terminal/DISCLAIMER.md

 # Disclaimer

-DEGEN EMPEROR TERMINAL is a software and documentation project.

-Nothing in this repository constitutes:
+This project is for educational and informational purposes.

+It is NOT:

-- financial advice
+* financial advice
-- investment advice
+* investment advice
-- a promise of profitability
-- risk-free trading guidance

-Trading digital assets involves substantial risk.
+* profit guarantee

+Trading is risky.

-Users are responsible for their own decisions, capital allocation, and risk management.
+You are fully responsible for your decisions.

-This public repository documents the product at a high level and does not expose the private execution core.